Gaylor conspiracy theory: Origins

 Dianna Agron (left) and Karlie Kloss (right) are two celebrities that are often associated with Swift in Gaylor theories.

-Beliefs associated with Gaylor originated on blogs in the early 2010s, around the time when some tabloids reported that Swift is romantically involved with Agron, who was known for her breakout role as Quinn Fabray in the comedy drama musical Glee (2009–2015).
+Beliefs associated with Gaylor originated on blogs in the early 2010s, around the time when some tabloids reported that Swift was romantically involved with Agron, who was known for her breakout role as Quinn Fabray in the comedy drama musical Glee (2009–2015).
 Some fans speculated about a relationship between the two after Swift named Agron in the liner notes of her album Red (2012).
-Fan theories arose about themes in Swift's music, social media posts, and a tattoo that Agron got removed that allegedly pointed to a romantic relationship.
+Fan theories arose about themes in Swift's music and in social media posts by both women and their associates, that allegedly pointed to a romantic relationship.
+Agron's decision to remove a tattoo allegedly referenced in one of Swift's songs was also perceived by Gaylors as an attempt to hide their alleged relationship.

-There was also a rumor that Swift and Agron were involved in a love triangle with NFL player Tim Tebow, which Agron denied on Jimmy Kimmel Live! and Tebow denied on Good Morning America.
-In an interview for Rolling Stone in 2023 Agron was asked how she felt about being the inspiration for one of Swift's songs and about the theory that she and Swift had dated.
-Agron has described the rumors "funny" and that many "wildly untrue" claims have been reported about her dating life.
+Around the same time, there was also a rumor that Swift and Agron were involved in a love triangle with National Football League (NFL) player Tim Tebow.
+Agron denied the rumor on Jimmy Kimmel Live! and Tebow denied it on Good Morning America.
+During a 2023 interview with Rolling Stone, Agron was asked how she felt about being the inspiration for one of Swift's songs and about the theory that she and Swift had dated.
+Agron has described the rumors as "funny", adding that many "wildly untrue" claims have been reported about her dating life.

 Kloss befriended Swift in 2012 or 2013, and has been shipped with Swift since.
-Kloss had been dating the American businessman Joshua Kushner since 2012; they married in 2018 and have two children, and as of 2025, pregnant with a third.
-One of the first significant controversies in Gaylor theory occurred in December of 2014, when pictures and video clicked by a fan at a The 1975 concert attended by Swift and Kloss were made public; the fan claimed that the picture and video showed Swift and Kloss kissing, an event that some referred to as Kissgate.
-Swift and her publicist both responded shutting down the rumor.
+Kloss had been dating the American businessman Joshua Kushner since 2012; they married in 2018 and have three children.
+One of the first significant controversies in Gaylor theory occurred in December 2014, when pictures and video taken by a fan at a The 1975 concert attended by Swift and Kloss were made public.
+The fan claimed that the picture and video showed Swift and Kloss kissing, an event that some referred to as "Kissgate".
+Swift and her publicist both responded, shutting down the rumor.

 Some Gaylors believe Swift and Kloss had a glass closet relationship, knowing the media would straightwash them as they have done with celebrities like Kristen Stewart and Demi Lovato.
 In 2016, Swift moved to Cornelia Street in Greenwich Village, half a mile from Kloss's home, which some Gaylors believe was indicative of a romantic relationship.
 Swift's representative described these allegations as "crap".
+In 2026, Kloss attended Swift's wedding to the American football player Travis Kelce.